The Sustainable Educator: Restoring purpose

 Restoring a Sense of Purpose

-A talented writing coach—particularly one with education and research writing experience—is an advocate, a guide, and a support squad.
-Sometimes they can help clear away the unnecessary constraints or push the boundaries holding you back.
+A quality coach—particularly one with education and teaching/writing experience—is an advocate, a guide, and a support squad.
+A coach can help clear away the unnecessary constraints or push the boundaries holding you back.

-There is nothing I love more than assisting writers in reconnecting to the reasons they write beyond simply completing what has to be done, for someone else.
+There is nothing I love more than assisting educators, students, and writers in reconnecting to your purpose.
+Your purpose must go well beyond simply completing what has to be done, for someone else.

-For early parts of my grad school days, I wrote simply to fulfill the criteria.
+For early parts of my education, I wrote simply to fulfill the criteria.
 I wrote to please those who would be reading my work.

 A wise mentor of mine then taught me that there is a time and place for that.
-Comps, for instance, needed to be a moment of demonstrating that I understood how things work and have worked for a long time in the academy.
-It’s a nod.
+Some assignments, for instance, need to be a moment of demonstrating that I understand how things work and have worked for a long time in schools and universities.
+It’s a nod and acknowledgement that you respect how the system you are participating in evolved.

 She also said that it was important for me to move and next define what unique contribution I wanted to make.
 Little did she know where that would take me!